 We do not expect that special Share distributions that we pay ratably to all Shareholders from time to time, if any, will be taxable.
 However, in the future, we may distribute taxable dividends that are payable in cash or Shares at the election of each Shareholder.
 Under certain applicable provisions of the Code and the Treasury regulations, distributions payable in cash or in Shares at the election of Shareholders are treated as taxable dividends whether a Shareholder elects to receive cash or Shares.
 The IRS has issued private rulings indicating that this rule will apply even where the total amount of cash that may be distributed is limited to no more than 20% of the total distribution.
 The IRS has also issued guidance under which if we are a publicly offered RIC, such distributions will be treated as taxable dividends in cases where the total amount of cash that may be distributed is not less than 20% of the total distribution (not less than 10% of the total distribution, for distributions declared on or after November 1, 2021, and on or before June 30, 2022).
-Under these rulings and guidance, if too many Shareholders elect to receive their distributions in cash, each such Shareholder would receive a pro rata share of the total cash to be distributed and would receive the remainder of their distribution in Shares.
+Under these rulings and guidance, if too many Shareholders elect to receive their distributions in cash, each such Shareholder would receive a program as hare of the total cash to be distributed and would receive the remainder of their distribution in Shares.
 If we decide to make any distributions consistent with these rulings or guidance that are payable in part in our Shares, taxable Shareholders receiving such dividends will be required to include the full amount of the dividend (whether received in cash, Shares, or a combination thereof) as ordinary income (or as long-term capital gain to the extent such distribution is properly reported as a capital gain dividend) to the extent of our current and accumulated earnings and profits for U.S. federal income tax purposes.
 As a result, a U.S. Shareholder may be required to pay tax with respect to such dividends in excess of any cash received.
-If a U.S. Shareholder sells the Shares it receives as a dividend in order to pay this tax, the sales proceeds may be less than the amount included in income with respect to the dividend, depending on the market price of our Shares at the time of the sale.
+If a U.S. Shareholder sells the Shares it receives as a divide